Bouncing Cosmology in VCDM: Introduction

 In the present study, we exhibit a full and concrete model of a bouncing universe scenario, built within the formalism of the minimally modified gravity (MMG) \cite{Lin:2017oow,Mukohyama:2019unx,DeFelice:2020eju}.
 These theories do not introduce additional local physical degrees of freedom other than those in GR, while they may contain global modes called shadowy modes (or generalized instantaneous modes)~\footnote{See \cite{DeFelice:2018ewo,DeFelice:2021hps} for shadowy modes in the context of U-DHOST theories.} due to the existence of a preferred frame.
 Therefore, they easily avoid instabilities and constraints that could stem from extra propagating degrees of freedom that are common in other modified gravity theories, even without needing any screening mechanisms.
 In our work, we will consider the VCDM model, a specific type of MMG theory \cite{DeFelice:2020eju}.
 According to the classification introduced in \cite{Aoki:2018brq}, the VCDM is a type-II MMG theory since it has no Einstein frame~\cite{Aoki:2021zuy}.
-Various aspects of the VCDM, including attempts to address tensions in late-time cosmology \cite{DeFelice:2020cpt,DeFelice:2020prd}, black holes \cite{DeFelice:2020onz}, stars \cite{DeFelice:2021xps}, gravitational collapse \cite{DeFelice:2022riv} and the solution space including GR solutions \cite{DeFelice:2022uxv}, have been explored.
-The VCDM has the advantage, by construction, to provide the freedom to realize this bouncing scenario as well as safely return to GR after the bounce.
+The name \enquote{VCDM} comes from promoting the cosmological constant $\Lambda$ of the standard $\Lambda$CDM model to a function $V(\varphi)$ of a non-dynamical, auxiliary field $\varphi$.
+Extending its original usage for the late-time universe, various aspects of the VCDM, including attempts to address tensions in late-time cosmology \cite{DeFelice:2020cpt,DeFelice:2020prd}, black holes \cite{DeFelice:2020onz}, stars \cite{DeFelice:2021xps}, gravitational collapse \cite{DeFelice:2022riv} and the solution space including GR solutions \cite{DeFelice:2022uxv}, have been explored.
+When applied to the very early universe, the VCDM model has the advantage, by construction, to provide the freedom to realize this bouncing scenario as well as safely return to GR after the bounce.
 It evades the aforementioned no-go theorems, yet provides just enough of a framework to violate the null energy condition, similarly to what was shown recently with Cuscuton \cite{Boruah:2018pvq}.
 As recently shown in \cite{DeFelice:2022uxv}, any solutions of the Cuscuton model \cite{Afshordi:2006ad} are solutions of the VCDM model.
 However, as shown in the same paper \cite{DeFelice:2022uxv}, the VCDM also admits other solutions, such as GR solutions.
 Furthermore, the framework of VCDM greatly simplifies the reconstruction of the potential in the Lagrangian from background cosmological histories, as already shown in \cite{DeFelice:2020eju} for general expanding backgrounds.
 Within the present study, we shall consider whether the scalar power spectrum is (almost) scale invariant at superhorizon scales, as well as investigate the tensor-to-scalar ratio, so that these observables are indeed compatible with the observations.

 Our paper is organized as follows.
 In \cref{sec:vcdm}, the VCDM model is introduced under the ADM decomposition.
 The general formulations of its background and linear perturbations of the tensor, vector and scalar modes are derived in \cref{sec:background,sec:linear}, respectively.
 In \cref{sec:bouncing}, a concrete bouncing dynamics is implemented in the model, and the predictions of the scalar and tensor power spectra are computed. \Cref{sec:conclusion} is devoted to discussions and conclusions of the paper.